codein/codein.github.io/v3/content/blog/resume.md

 #### 2017
 (python, coffeescript, angular, d3.js, django, redis)
-+ Currently leading development of our next generation analytics platform capable of assimilating and visualize disparate data.
++ Lead development of our next generation analytics platform capable of assimilating and visualize disparate data.
 + Performing market research and present quantitative analyses of healthcare claims and external databases for historical analysis and trend forecasting.

 #### 2016